 As a photographer, you need a format that will work with your overall goal as a creator.
 Focus on how you plan to use your shots and choose a format that fits your needs.
 This may mean you use RAW and JPEG file formats, depending on what you are shooting and how you’d like your images to look.
 Dip into either format as needed and shoot smart so you end up with great shots, every time.
 For inspiration and guidance, check out the online photography portfolios of your favorite photographers to see how they shoot and format their work, from travel and film to food and black and white.

 Don’t Forget to Add Those Shots to Your Portfolio!

 Regardless of whether you go for RAW or JPEG, make sure to upload your best RAW and JPEG shots into your online photography portfolio.
 Don’t have one yet?
-Building an online portfolio is easy with the right website builder.
+Building an online portfolio website is easy with the right website builder.
 Look for an online portfolio with fresh, modern templates, to show off your amazing shots, and a built-in online store, in case you want to sell prints.
 A good website builder will make it easy for you to adjust features on your site with just a few clicks, no coding required, so you can upload beautiful images in RAW or JPEG in a matter of minutes.